Educational-Tools/Linux-Manual/docs/lmde/download.md

 - New versions of some apps can take a bit longer to arrive because Debian tests them thoroughly before releasing them.

 ### Why use Cinnamon?
+!!! note
+    Desktop Environment is all the user interface the desktop has, hence desktop environment.

 [Cinnamon](https://en.wikipedia.org/wiki/Cinnamon_(desktop_environment)) is the default desktop environment for LMDE, and here’s how it compares to other options: